 Great places to cross-country ski include: Walking trails in HRM parks, former railway lines and Martock.
 Rent a pair of skies and safety gear (shoes, padding, poles and CSA approved multi-impact helmets) and have fun zooming over the snow!

 There are lots of great trails and parks to explore in Nova Scotia this winter.
-Find the full list of places to loan, rent, and buy snowshoes from Hike Nova Scotia here.
+Hike Nova Scotia lists where to loan, rent, and buy snowshoes across the province.

 3. Get some friends together and go curling

 Did you know there are more than 30 curling clubs in Nova Scotia?
 Go with a group of friends or join as a member to try one Canada’s best known sports.
 Curling is a great group activity that involves exercise, competition, and plenty of fun.
 All ages and all abilities can play!

 Eating seasonal and local food can guarantee the freshest ingredients this winter!
 Many grocery stores and markets have local fruits and vegetables, even in the middle of winter.
 The Seaport Farmers’ Market is open year round and with plenty of local seasonal producers.